-- o Prepare a 990-N, 990-EZ or 990 form when it is due - You will get several notices, but it must be done after April 15th and before October 15th.
-The 990-N is done by going to "My

-Affiliations," clicking the blue square, and choosing "Tax Information."
+- Prepare a 990-N, 990-EX, or 990 form when it is due - You will get several notices, but it must be done after April 15th and before October 15th.
+The 990-N is done by going to "My Affiliations," clicking the blue square, and choosing "Tax Information."
 You are generally the principal officer on this form.
-If your branch income is above \$50,000, AAUW cannot file for you, and you will need to investigate 990-EZ or 990 separately.

-- o Know the tax-deductible part of amounts spent on various AAUW items - The main item is dues.
+If your branch income is above \$50,000, AAUW cannot file for you, and you will need to investigate 990-EZ or 990 separately. - Know the tax-deductible part of amounts spent on various AAUW items - The main item is dues.
 The deductible part is the National dues, less than \$3.
 National dues were \$72 in 2023-2024, so the deductible part was \$69.
 Student dues are \$18.81 and \$16.81 is tax deductible.
 All of a lifetime membership payment is tax deductible.
 State and branch dues are not deductible.
-Donations to National are fully deductible.
-Contributions to the branch are not, unless the contribution is forwarded on to National.

-o Exemption from sales tax

-• Make sure the branch has the letter from National stating that items purchased with a branch check or debit card are not subject to sales tax.
-A copy can be found here: https://drive.google.com/file/d/1qHd13zR1ZqC-eWfHgiWzob5 https://drive.google.com/file/d/1qHd13zR1ZqC-eWfHgiWzob6 https o The Community Hub is the way of handling all things financial for National.
-Check out the various sections in "Community Hub: Tools and Resources."
+Donations to the branch are not, unless the contribution is forwarded onto the National or the branch has registered as a 401 (c) (3) corporation, which is not usual. - Exemption from sales tax - Make sure the branch has the letter from Virginia AAUW stating that items purchased with a branch check or debit card are not subject to sales tax.
+A copy can be found here: https://drive.google.com/file/d/ 1qHd13zRIZqC-eWfHgiWzob5lbDzPR02s/view?usp=drive_link.
+If the vendor asks for a signature, sign it with your name on behalf of Huynh Nguyen, or whoever is listed at the time.

-• Understand the Community Hub
+Understand the Community Hub